UIPlugins/Info/README.md

       - https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md
     3. Additionally, plugin must also comply with Poggit's PQRS-1.2 quality standards.
       - https://github.com/poggit/support/blob/master/pqrs.md
-    4. Plugin must use libFormAPI.
+    4. Plugin must use libFormAPI (virion)
+      - We recommend CaptchaAPI (virion) by CortexPE if you want to add Captchas to your plugin.
-      - In the future, we will consider using a different library [#1]
+      - In the future, we will consider using a different forms library [#1]
     5. Plugin should attempt to be as obnoxious and ridiculous as possible.
     6. Finally, have fun!
 Make this the most retarded thing you've written.
     -- AFTER APPROVAL --